dmbarbour/glas/glas-src/language-g0/README.md

 Static evaluation is performed in context of macro calls, data definitions, procedural definitions, static assertions, and the export function.
 In all cases, static evaluation has access to compile-time effects.
 The basic effects:

 * *log:Message* - same as language modules.
 Message is assumed to be a record value.
-Compiler may implicitly add location fields.
+Compiler may implicitly add some metadata about location.
-* *load:Ref* - same as language modules, except we support 'dict' refs in addition to 'local' and 'global' module refs.
+* *load:Ref* - as language modules, but extended with references to the current dictionary.
- * *dict* - return dictionary value prior to current toplevel declaration.
-In context of 'open', this dictionary will exclude any words
+ * *dict* - return a dictionary value that includes words defined earlier in file.
+Excludes any words that are defined later within the file (i.e. words implicitly imported via 'open' are deleted if defined later).
- * *dict:Path* - equivalent to 'load:dict' followed by 'get' with Path (a bitstring).
-This can access specific definitions.
-Theoretically simplifies dependency tracking and incremental computing.
+ * *dict:Path* - equivalent to 'load:dict' effect followed by 'get' on Path.
+This can theoretically simplify incremental computing and precise dependency tracking compared to 'load:dict'.

-These basic effects may be extended by the compiler function, e.g. introduce some [compiler directives](https://en.wikipedia.org/wiki/Directive_%28programming%29) to manage warnings, guide optimizations, tune static analysis, or manage compile time evaluation quotas.
+These effects may be extended by the compiler, e.g. introduce [compiler directives](https://en.wikipedia.org/wiki/Directive_%28programming%29) to manage warnings, guide optimizations, tune static analysis, or manage quotas.

 ## Partial Evaluation